swetank13/NLP-and-GenAI/projects/real-estate-assistant/README.md

 We are going to build a user-friendly news research tool designed for effortless information retrieval.
 Users can input article URLs and ask questions to receive relevant insights from the real-estate domain.
 (But it's features can be extended to any domain.)
 ![product screenshot](resources/image.png)

+- Why do we need to build this tool instead we can use chatGPT and get result
+  - Reason:
+    1. Copy paste multiple article is a tedious task.
+    2. We need an aggregate knowledge base so we can schedule pipeline and store the info in db then we can query info.
+    3. Context window limit.

 ### Features

 - Load URLs to fetch article content.